Confidence in numbers – two decades of defining brand value

 What followed was a move that would take the company far from its roots – as a well-regarded South Korean electronics business – and propel it into homes across the world, cementing its position as the world’s most powerful consumer electronics brand.

-Our economics capabilities have provided the core of that strategy, giving Samsung the datapoints – and the confidence – to drive ever braver decisions.
-Our valuation methodology enabled us to identify the gaps and challenges that Samsung would face along the way to fulfilling its ambition of becoming an iconic B2C brand.
-We also unveiled a series of opportunity areas.
-These ‘white spaces’ held the potential for Samsung to close the gap against competitors by elevating its reputation for innovation and manufacturing excellence.
-We sized the risks of each endeavour, enabling Samsung to seize marketplace opportunities with confidence.
+Our economics capabilities underpinned that strategy, giving Samsung the data points – and the confidence – to drive even braver decisions.
+Our valuation methodology enabled us to identify the gaps to competition and challenges that Samsung would face along the way to fulfilling its ambition of becoming an iconic B2C brand.

-Our subsequent annual valuations and advice also prompted a seismic shift in the entire organisational attitude towards brand as a strategic driver of value: the business adopted it as a business-wide KPI.
+Our subsequent annual valuations and advice prompted a seismic shift in the entire organisational attitude towards brand as a strategic driver of value: the business adopted it as a business-wide KPI.
+Each year we also identify opportunity areas to continue to strengthen the brand, finding ‘white space’ for the brand to deepen its emotional connection with consumers.